 Community members forming political action committees to support a school district bond measure have asked for clarification of rules regarding registering their PACs.
 OSBA learned the following from the state elections division:

 Community members can organize an advocacy group (political action committee or PAC) to support a measure before the district officially files the measure.
 The group can give itself a name, appoint a treasurer, open a bank account, collect contributions and make expenditures.
-The treasurer must keep careful records of financial activities.
+The treasurer must keep careful records of all the group's financial activities.

 The Oregon Secretary of State Elections Division cautions districts not to file earlier as a miscellaneous committee.
 School bond/local options advocacy committees do not fit the definition of a miscellaneous committee.
-School committees that file as miscellaneous and do not support multiple candidates and measures may face penalties if questioned about their activities.
+School committees that file as miscellaneous committees and do not support multiple candidates and measures would face penalties if questioned about their activities.

 School districts and other local governments often wait until near the deadline to file their measures for the following reasons: